 - Add vegetable broth into mixer and blend until fully incorporated.

-- Pour mixture into a large pot or dutch oven.
+- Pour squash mixture into the large pot with the vegetables.
 Cook on low/medium heat for 10-15 minutes.

 - Stir in heavy cream and add salt and pepper if needed.